-Last night I finish Daniel Keyes' science fiction novel Flowers for Algernon, winner of the Nebula Award for Best Novel in 1966, and then the following takes place early this morning at Kroger's.
+Last night I finished Daniel Keyes' science fiction novel Flowers for Algernon, winner of the Nebula Award for Best Novel in 1966, and then the following takes place early this morning at our neighborhood Kroger's.

 The young man stops a foot from my face, breathless, excited, and starts talking at me.
 I can't understand him.
 His voice is unusually loud, like the kind of loud that draws attention to itself.
 He is uncomfortably near my face.
 Blythe looks worried.
 "Excuse me, what did you say?"
 I ask.
 A torrent of words are pouring out of his mouth and I still can't understand what is happening, and I start to get self-conscious.
 He gesticulates towards my beard.
 "My beard?"
 I ask.
 What about my beard?
 Is there something wrong with my beard.
 No long beards permitted at Kroger's anymore?
 Did I drop beard hair in the produce bins?
 I'm so confused, and now I find that my body is standing between Blythe and this young man.